Residency Program Directors

 Residency Program Staff

-Dottie Kinscherf has worked in the office of the psychiatry residency director since 2000, first with Dr. Rubin and currently with Dr. Farber.
-Prior to that, she worked in basic science and clinical research settings at Washington University.
-Dottie is involved in various aspects of the program, including compliance with ACGME and WU GME requirements, recordkeeping involved with ABPN certification for graduates, and communication with other departments where residents rotate.
-In her free time, she enjoys gardening, knitting, yoga, and spending time with her grandchildren.
+Brigitte Northrop has been working with residency and fellowship programs at Washington University since 2003.
+Brigitte is involved in various aspects of the program, including compliance with ACGME and WU GME requirements, recordkeeping involved with ABPN certification for graduates, and communication with other departments where residents rotate.
+In addition to her residency responsibilities, Brigitte directly supports the vice chair of education.
+In her free time, she enjoys spending time with her family, traveling to anywhere near the ocean and finding a good trivia night.

 Cindy Hartwig joined the psychiatry residency group in 2020 after having gained 18 years of experience in the orthopaedic surgery residency program.
 Serving as the main contact for residents and applicants, Cindy maintains psychiatry residents’ licensures, certifications, and hospital privileges and coordinates resident tasks and obligations as well as office functions for the program.
 Cindy enjoys movies and visiting National Parks with her husband.
 Her favorite quote: “The mountains are calling and I must go.”
 John Muir